lemio/arduino-esp32/docs/arduino-ide/boards_manager.md

 - Start Arduino and open Preferences window.
 - Enter one of the release links above into *Additional Board Manager URLs* field.
 You can add multiple URLs, separating them with commas.
 - Open Boards Manager from Tools > Board menu and install *esp32* platform (and don't forget to select your ESP32 board from Tools > Board menu after installation).

+### Installation instructions using Arduino PRO IDE

+- Instructions can be found in [the Arduino Pro IDE Github issues](https://github.com/arduino/arduino-pro-ide/issues/245).